 Arch Linux, Solus, OpenSUSE, Manjaro, PCLinuxOS, Debian, Antergos, Gentoo are some of popular rolling Linux distributions.

 So, which is the best Linux distribution model?
 The answer can’t be generalized to everyone.
 The difference between these two distribution models is the stability, convenience, hardware support, and new features.

-If you have a old computer whose hardware is recognized and supported by the distribution you want to use, then point release is for you.
+If you have an old computer whose hardware is recognized and supported by the distribution you want to use, then point release is for you.
 That way, you can make sure that your PC will never land in trouble due to hardware compatibility.
-I would like to stress it again, a Rolling release will have major updates including Linux Kernel and hardware drivers pushed via updates, therefore for a old computer this may be too much.
-Not just old PCs, some new PCs too may do wonderfully good on a distro, but not handled by other distro properly.
+I would like to stress it again, a Rolling release will have major updates including Linux Kernel and hardware drivers pushed via updates, therefore for an old computer this may be too much.
+Not just old PCs, some new PCs too may do wonderfully good on a distro, but not handled by another distro properly.
 That’s when you need to stick to Point release as well.
 One more reason to stay with Point release distro is when you want to preserve the customization, look & feel, themes that you applied, and don’t wish to see it changing again and again.

 On the other hand, Rolling distribution is the way to go if you have a modern PC and don’t mind changes to look & feel, menus, etc., which are typically updated in a rolling distro every 6 months or so.
 The biggest advantage of Rolling distribution is you always get the latest technologies faster than point release model.